dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 class App extends Component {
   constructor(props) {
-    // ... super and other bindings
+    // ... super and this.shoot.bind(this)
     this.socket = null;
     this.currentPlayer = null;
   }